 When you are happy with a design, click the Apply button to load it into the Interface Panel visualizer.
 You can easily modify a design by clicking on the designer button in the visualizer toolbar and making changes in the design window.

-To select multiple controls hold down the shift key as you select each, or drag a selection rectangle around the group.
+Select multiple controls by holding the shift key as you select each, or drag a selection rectangle around the group.

 When multiple controls are selected, use buttons on the toolbar to align them.

-You can alter the appearance and behavior of many controls using properties.
+You can alter the appearance and behavior of most controls using properties.
 To edit a controls properties, first select the control then use the property editor to change properties.